Fountain-Coach/SwiftUI-View-Factory/README.codex.md

 1. The directories above are present in Git with `.gitkeep` files.
 No setup is required.
 2. Run `scripts/dispatch.sh` on the execution host to process requests.
 The script should watch `requests/` and place logs in `logs/`.
 3. Codex writes request YAML files to `requests/` and later reads log files from `logs/`.
+4. Place UI mockup images in `image-upload/` and create a request with `kind: processImageUploads` to interpret them.
-4. Add new handlers under `handlers/` and update `handlers/index.yml` to register them.
+5. Add new handlers under `handlers/` and update `handlers/index.yml` to register them.
-5. Adjust `codex.repo.yaml` if the orchestration paths or policies change.
+6. Adjust `codex.repo.yaml` if the orchestration paths or policies change.
 See `docs/USAGE.md` for a step-by-step overview.

 ## References